This post may contain affiliate links. Please read our disclosure policy.

 Sloppy joe casserole ingredients.

-• Lean ground beef: You can substitute ground pork sausage for the ground beef or use ground turkey or ground chicken for a leaner option.
+• Lean ground beef: Ground pork sausage is a great substitution if you want extra flavor, or use ground turkey or ground chicken for a leaner option.

 See the recipe card for full information on ingredients and quantities.